dewasahu2003/fastAPI-app-apprunner/README.md

 # fastAPi-app-apprunner
-a simple flask app using apprunner to run simple web application at scale
+- a simple flask app using apprunner to run simple web application at scale
+- now using ecr --> apprunner